- Version Requirements / License / Installation

 The Regular License lets you use the product in 2 different workstations.
 It comes with 2 license keys (1 domain per key).

 The Corporate License allows you to activate the plugin on up to 10 workstations.
 It comes with 2 license keys (5 domains per key).

 You will get free upgrades for the same major version of the product.

 - Unzip the content of the .zip file and then drag the “.mzp” file onto one of your viewports in 3ds Max .
-The script automatically installs itself.
+The plugin automatically installs itself.

 - A dialog called “Software Activation” pops-up.
 Enter your license key in the text field.
-(You received 2 license keys by email when you purchased the product).
+(You received a license key by email when you purchased the product).

 - If the license key is correct, Spline Refiner will start.

-- To add the script to a toolbar, go to the Menu > Customize > Customize user interface…
+- To add the plugin to a toolbar, go to the Menu > Customize > Customize user interface…

 - Go to the “Toolbars” tab and pick the category “Spline Dynamics”.

-- The script’s name (“Spline Refiner”) must be listed there.
+- The plugin’s name (“Spline Refiner”) must be listed there.
 Just drag it onto a toolbar and you’re done!